Alston Moor Greenprint Festival

 Could clever, energy-efficient buildings meet Alston Moor’s need for affordable homes and work spaces?

-Join us to explore what it would take for Alston Moor to become an innovative and alternative area for affordable architecture and eco energy-efficient dwellings with adjacent workspace – either as individual households or as a small, collective work -life community.
+Join us to explore what it would take for Alston Moor to become an innovative and alternative area for affordable architecture and eco energy-efficient dwellings with adjacent workspace – either as individual households or as a small, collective work-life community.
+This event is also part of the Cumbria Green Build Festival.

 Presentations & discussions by: